g-akca/euroleague-wiki/README.md

 - JavaScript

 ## Prerequisites
 The project makes use of Flask and Python MySQL Connector.
-Please be sure to install the necessary requirements by running these commands on a terminal:
+Please make sure to install the necessary requirements by running these commands on a terminal:
 ```
 pip install Flask
 pip install mysql-connector-python